MyPortugalHoliday.com

 The best independent guide to Portugal

 The character of the Alentejo is revealed in its contrasts.
-To the east, along the Spanish border, history is etched into the landscape in the form of formidable fortified towns like Elvas and Marvão.
-To the west, the region meets the Atlantic, offering a protected coastline of wild surfing beaches, charming fishing villages, and some of Europe’s most dramatic natural scenery.
+To the east, along the Spanish border, history is etched into the landscape in the form of formidable fortified towns such as Elvas and Marvão.
+To the west, the region meets the Atlantic, a protected coastline of wild surfing beaches, small fishing villages, and some of the most dramatic natural scenery in the country.
+In between lie the whitewashed hilltop towns, the prehistoric stone circles, and the cork oak plains that have defined this corner of Portugal for centuries.

-Tourists visiting the Alentejo typically explore one of three areas: the medieval towns on the route to Spain, the villages dotting the Atlantic coastline, or the picturesque towns in the Serra de São Mamede mountains.
+The Alentejo is a large and varied region, and most visitors naturally gravitate towards one of three areas: the medieval towns strung along the historic route to Spain, the wild villages of the Atlantic coastline, or the forested hills of the Serra de São Mamede to the northeast.

 Evora and the route to Spain